Topaz & Sapphire Achievement Overview

 Sapphire

-Two elective badges, prepared by Shepherd’s Girls, are also completed annually.
+Two elective badges, prepared by Shepherd’s Girls, are also completed annually as a unit.
 These will range in topic and are intended to provide girls with a chance to explore a couple varied topics each year in greater depth.
 These topics are driven by leader skills and girl interests.

 Ruby Award